 7. Misaligned Incentives Between Engineering and Finance

 Cloud cost optimization is also an organizational challenge.
-While engineering teams typically focus on product velocity, system reliability and scalability, finance teams focus on budget predictability, cost reduction and financial efficiency.
+Engineering teams focus on product velocity, system reliability, and scalability.
+Finance teams focus on budget predictability, cost reduction, and financial efficiency.

-Without a structured FinOps culture, these priorities can conflict.
-Engineers may deploy infrastructure rapidly to support product growth, while finance teams attempt to control spending after the fact.
-This misalignment makes it difficult to implement sustainable cloud cost governance across an organization.
+Without a structured FinOps culture, these priorities conflict.
+Engineers deploy infrastructure rapidly to support product growth while finance teams attempt to control spending after the fact.
+This misalignment makes sustainable cloud cost governance difficult to implement.
+For a deeper look at why this pattern persists, see: why cloud cost management fails.

 8. Complex Pricing Structures Across Cloud Services

-This complexity makes it extremely difficult to accurately forecast cloud costs or identify the most efficient pricing models.
+This complexity makes it extremely difficult to accurately forecast cloud costs or identify the most efficient pricing models — particularly in multi-cloud environments where no single billing standard applies.

 9. Delayed or Infrequent Optimization Recommendations

 Many native cloud optimization tools generate recommendations on weekly or monthly intervals.
-While these insights can be useful, they are often too slow for modern cloud environments where workloads evolve rapidly.
+While useful, they are often too slow for modern cloud environments where workloads evolve rapidly.
+Infrastructure patterns may change between deployments, new services may be introduced frequently, and traffic patterns may shift unexpectedly.

 10. Risk Aversion Around Commitment Optimization